saifeldeen-bio/TranseqFlow-PE/README.md

   `FeatureCount - featureCounts`: Quantifies gene expression by counting the number of reads aligned to each gene using featureCounts.

-#### PS: you have to make sure you have installed all of these tools on your environment before using this pipline.
+#### PS: you have to make sure you have installed NextFlow and all of these tools on your environment before using this pipline.

 # Input Parameters